meditationstuff/protocol_1/narrative_writing_bib.md

 * Koontz-Garboden, Andrew.
 "Aspectual Coercion and the Typology of Change of State Predicates."
 Journal of Linguistics 43.1 (2007): 115–152.
 * Piñango, Maria Mercedes, and Ashwini Deo.
 "Reanalyzing the Complement Coercion Effect."
 Journal of Semantics 33.2 (2016).

+* Wood, James.
+How fiction works.
+Farrar, Straus and Giroux, 2008.
 * Scarry, Elaine.
 Dreaming by the Book.
 Princeton University Press, 2001.

+* Hursthouse, Rosalind.
+"Arational actions."
+The Journal of Philosophy 88.2 (1991): 57-68.
+* Davidson, Donald.
+"Actions, reasons, and causes."
+The journal of philosophy 60.23 (1963): 685-700.

 [<a href="#206h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]